Our Partners

 Astellas Anemia Partnership

 FibroGen and Astellas have been collaborating on hypoxia-inducible factor (HIF) anemia programs since 2004, first for Japan, and then for a broader territory covering Europe, the Middle East, the Commonwealth of Independent States, and South Africa.
-The strategic collaboration between the two companies brought the roxadustat programs to Phase 3 clinical development first among all hypoxia-inducible factor prolyl hydroxylase (HIF-PH) inhibitor programs.
-Together with Astellas and AstraZeneca (our partner for the rest-of-world), we are well-positioned to bring new treatment options to patients suffering from anemia around the world.
+The strategic collaboration between the two companies delivered roxadustat as the first among all hypoxia-inducible factor prolyl hydroxylase (HIF-PH) inhibitors to be approved in Japan, Europe, and numerous countries.

 AstraZeneca Anemia Partnership

-In 2013, FibroGen and AstraZeneca entered into an anemia partnership for the U.S., and all other markets not licensed to Astellas, and for China.
-Our collaboration leverages FibroGen China’s strategy to bring the world-class innovation to China first, and AstraZeneca’s strong global footprint in the commercialization of pharmaceutical products.
+In 2013, FibroGen and AstraZeneca entered into an anemia partnership for roxadustat in the U.S., China, and all other markets not licensed to Astellas.
+Our collaboration with AstraZeneca leveraged FibroGen China’s strategy to bring this world-class innovation to China as the first country for any hypoxia-inducible factor prolyl hydroxylase (HIF-PH) inhibitor to be approved in the world.

 Eluminex Biosynthetic Cornea Partnership